About Westminster

 Churchill War Rooms

-Join a special tour below the streets of London, featuring secret corridors and insights into Winston Churchill.
-Discover the underground headquarters where key decisions were made during World War II.
-The War Rooms can be hired for events of up to 350.
-The nearest stations are St James's Park and Westminster.
+Join a special tour below the streets of London at the Churchill War Rooms.
+Featuring secret corridors and insights into Winston Churchill, discover the underground headquarters where key decisions were made during World War II.
+The venue can be hired for events of up to 350.

 Tate Britain